-While not strictly one of the underrated attractions in Oahu, we found is not as crowded as you would expect.
-Claimed as Hawaii’s complete Pineapple experience, another working plantation built in 1950s.
+While not strictly one of the underrated attractions in Oahu, we found its not as crowded as you would expect.
+Claimed as Hawaii’s complete Pineapple experience, another working plantation built in 1950’s.
 You will enjoy family activities, including the Pineapple Express Train Tour, the Plantation Garden Tour, and the Pineapple Garden Maze; this was a fav of our little ones.
 You absolutely must have a serving of the world famous DoleWhip, Yummy.
 Or you could even enjoy lunch at the Dole Grill.
 We took with us some juicy pineapples after, super delicious! 😉

 4. Kaena Point & a Drive Round the Island

 Oahu has a rugged, dramatic, beautiful coastline, we loved it.
 Spend a day driving along it and enjoy crashing waves, blue skies, and an abundance of wildlife and still get back for dinner.
 Since we visited in spring it got a wee bit windy & cool so take a warm sweater & scarf.
 Still take plenty of water, your sunscreen & a hat coz it can get warmer later…Yup funny weather in spring!
 Make sure to stop & take a the hike to Kaena Point, it’s the only way to get there, approx. 5 miles round trip, and easy too; located on the western tip of Oahu.
 It’s believed to be the place where ancient Hawaiians Souls moved into the spirit world.

 You may spot some dolphins, whales (Colder season) & monk seals.
 Legend or folklore has it Kaneana a large cave, is where the shark man, Nanue, resided.

 [RECOMMEND – LOCAL THINGS TO DO IN HONOLULU]